arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-usb/content.md

 + The Portenta is connected to the "TO HOST" port from the HUB (USB C adapter)
 + The HUB (USB C adapter) needs to be powered externaly with a power supplier, it is needed to provide power to Portenta
 + You should connect the keyboard to the HUB (USB C adapter) in the same way you would connect it to your PC

+### Alternative configuration (No HUB required)

+If you don't have a USB C type HUB adapter it is possible to complete this tutorial with a USB C type Keyboard or with a USB A to C adapter.
+To do so proceed as follow:

++ Power the Portenta H7 through the VIN pin.
++ Connect the keyboard directly onto Portenta's USB C type connector (use a USB C adapter if your keyboard's connector is USB type A)
++ Add the following line of code in your sketch to enable power supply through Portenta's USB connector: `mbed::DigitalOut otg(PJ_6, 0);`

 ## 7. Toggeling the LEDs